-Internal wells Wassally in an act of first to the state of Internal walls Visually inspected from floor level.
+Internal wells Visually in an ested from floor level Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The main walls are dry lined and part plastered on the hard internally, and the partitions are a mix of solid construction and timber studs.
-Floors including sub floors The floors are a mix of suspended timber and solid construction.
-It is not possible to properly inspect the floor surfaces due to the presence of fitted coverings.
+The main walls are plastered on the hard internally, and the partitions are of solid construction.
+Floors including sub floors The floors are of suspended timber construction.
+It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
 No access was gained into the sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mix of timber panelled, tongue and groove boarded and timber glazed types.
-There are fitted units in the kitchen which are on semi modern lines.
-A timber carpeted staircase provides access to the first floor landing from the hall.
+The internal doors are a mix of flush timber, timber panelled, timber glazed and lightweight moulded panel effect types.
+There are fitted base and wall units in the kitchen which are on fairly modern lines.
+There is no staircase, although steps link the differing floor levels between the kitchen and utility room.
 Chimney breasts and fireplaces Visually inspected.
-Chillines breasts and mepiaces Visually Ilispected.
 No testing of the flues or fittings was carried out.
-The lounge fireplace has a stove installed.
-There is a tiled fireplace with open fire in the snug.
-Whilst fireplaces remain in the four bedrooms these are not currently in use.
+A former gas fire in the lounge appears to have been removed, and the opening is boarded off.
+The fire was vented via a metal flue that projects through the rear roof pitch.
 Internal decorations Visually inspected.
 Cellars Not applicable.

+Electricity

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains electricity.

-The electric meter and consumer unit are in the entrance hall.
-Gas No gas supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The electric meter and consumer unit are in the garage.

+Gas

+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Mains gas.

+The gas meter is housed in an external box fixed to the side wall of the garage.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

+No tests whatsoever were carried out to the system or appliances.

 Water is assumed to be from the mains supply.

-The insulated cold water storage tank is in the attic.
-The kitchen units are fitted with a stainless steel sink.
-There is a three piece semi modern white suite in the ground floor shower room, and the bathroom has a three piece semi modern coloured suite.
-There are wash hand basins in some of the bedrooms.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+A redundant cold water storage tank remains in the roof space.

+The kitchen units are fitted with an acrylic sink.

+There is a semi modern off-white wash hand basin and w.c. in the shower room, together with a more recently installed shower enclosure with modern white tray.
+The cloak room has a semi modern/original coloured wash hand basin and w.c.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-The floor standing 'Worcester Greenstar Danesmoor System' oil fired boiler is in one of the outhouses.
-The boiler provides domestic hot water, and it also heats radiator in the main rooms.
+The 'Glow-Worm Ultracom 30 CXi' gas fired combi boiler is in the utility room.
+The boiler provides domestic hot water, and it also heats radiators in the main rooms.
 The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
-The foam insulated hot water tank is in a cupboard within the west most bedroom.